Stability and robustness of mathematical quasicrystals under statistical convergence: Abstract

 \section{Abstract}

-In this work, we prove that if a uniformly separated sequence in $\R^d$ is uniformly quasicrystalline and converges rapidly enough to a discrete set $X$ in $\R^d$ having the same separation radius as the sequence, then $X$ is also a quasicrystal.
+In this work we address the stability and robustness of uniformly discrete point sets in Euclidean spaces.
+Firstly, we prove that if a sequence of point configurations contained in $\R^d$ is uniformly diffractive, converges rapidly enough to a discrete set $X$ in $\R^d$, and their diffraction measures $\widehat{\gamma_{X_n}}$ are asymptotically orthogonal with respect to the Lebesgue measure in $\R^d$, then $X$ is necessarily a quasicrystal.
 The convergence is addressed for a distance that quantifies the statistical closeness between two uniformly discrete point sets in $\R^d$.
-Furthermore, motivated by the robustness of quasicrystals under random perturbations, we establish the continuity, for this distance, of the Fourier Transform of quasicrystals.
-This continuity result, in turn, allows us to rigorously demonstrate that established robustness properties of quasicrystals against random errors remain stable under the statistical convergence considered.
+Secondly, motivated by their applications in the diffraction theory of quasicrystals, we establish the continuity of the Fourier Transform of quasicrystals in this topology.
+This continuity result, in turn, allows us to rigorously demonstrate that well-known robustness properties of quasicrystals against random errors remain stable under the statistical convergence considered.
+Some applications for rapidly-solidified quasicrystals are highlighted.